-- You can then go through the images one at a time and decide which ones are appropriate to further process.
-Most of the provided images are good.
-Things to consider: - Drift: If the image has too much directional falloff in the 2-D power spectrum, you should consider excluding it. - Astigmatism: None of the included images should have significant astigmatism, but when processing your own data, you should exclude images with too much astigmatism. - Particle concentration: If the particle concentration is so high you don't believe you will be able to isolate a lot of particles well separated from others, you may consider excluding it. - For each image you decide is good, press the Import button (harmless to do it more than once).
+- Keyboard Shortcuts To make evaluating and importing images faster, there are a set of keyboard shortcuts you can use.
+To use these, you must have keyboard focus on the list of micrograph names.
+To do this, simply click on one of the micrograph names with the mouse.
+From this point, you can use: - up and down arrow select next/previous image - left/right arrow small changes to defocus - i imports the micrograph into the project - u un-imports a micrograph mistakenly imported - 0-9 sets the quality (before importing) - If you think you may want to include an image, but it doesn't seem quite as good as the others, you may consider assigning it a lower (or, conversely, higher for particularly good images) quality value.
+These numbers are qualitative user-assigned values.
+It can make it easier to select subsets of your data later on, or to locate representative good and bad images within your project.
+5 is the default.
+Larger values normally indicate better images. - For each image you decide is good, press the Import button (harmless to do it more than once).
 This will copy the image to the micrographs folder, and store the preliminary CTF parameters you've determined.
-Make sure you have unchecked the Invert and X-ray Pixels check boxes. - If you accidentally import an image you didn't mean to, you can simply delete the hdf file from the micrographs folder.
-In EMAN2.0 this would have caused major problems.
+Make sure you have unchecked the Invert and X-ray Pixels check boxes. - If you accidentally import an image you didn't mean to, you can simply delete the hdf file from the micrographs folder or use the shortcut above.
+In EMAN2.0 deleting files would have caused major problems.
 In EMAN2.1, you can manually move files around at pretty much any time. - e2evalimages.py <image> <image> ... (the program you're using now) has many more capabilities you can explore, but for purposes of this tutorial, this is all you need. - When you have imported all of the good frames, close the Control Panel window.
 This should cause the other windows to close as well.